 (ii) the substance of the facts and opinions to which the expert is expected to testify.

-(B) Unless otherwise stipulated or ordered by the court, if the witness is retained or specially employed to provide expert testimony in the case, or is one whose duties as the party's employee regularly involve giving expert testimony, the disclosure under subsection (b)(6)(A) must also state a summary of the grounds for each opinion.
+(B) Witness who is retained or specially employed.
+Unless otherwise stipulated or ordered by the court, if the witness is retained or specially employed to provide expert testimony in the case, or is one whose duties as the party's employee regularly involve giving expert testimony, the disclosure under subsection (b)(6)(A) must also state a summary of the grounds for each opinion.

-(C) A party must make these disclosures at the times and in the sequence that the court orders.
+(C) Time to disclose expert testimony.
+A party must make these disclosures at the times and in the sequence that the court orders.
 Absent a stipulation or court order, the disclosures must be made:

 (i) At least 90 days before the date set for trial or for the case to be ready for trial; or